qasimsk20/resolve-transcoder/README.md

 ## Features

-*   **Simple Command-Line Interface:** Easy to use by providing the input file path.
+- **Simple Command-Line Interface:** Easy to use by providing the input file path
-*   **DaVinci Resolve Compatibility:** Transcodes video to DNxHD and audio to ALAC, wrapped in a MOV container.
+- **DaVinci Resolve Compatibility:** Transcodes video to DNxHD and audio to ALAC, wrapped in a MOV container
+- **Real-time Progress Tracking:** Visual progress bar with ETA and speed information
+- **Multiple Format Support:** Works with MP4, MKV, AVI, MOV, and M4V files
+- **Cross-platform:** Works on Linux, macOS, and Windows
-*   **Error Handling:** Checks for file existence and provides informative messages.
+- **Error Handling:** Checks for file existence and provides informative messages
+- **Dependency Checking:** Verifies FFmpeg installation before starting

 ## Prerequisites

-Before using `resolve-transcoder`, ensure you have the following installed on your Arch Linux system:
+Before using `resolve-transcoder`, ensure you have the following installed on your system:

+### Arch Linux
 *   **Go (Golang):** Required to build the program from source.
     ```bash
     sudo pacman -S go